kokonak/SlidingPuzzleView/README.md

 ## About

-`SlidingPuzzleView` is a simple view written in Swift for implement sliding puzzle.
-Create a view, set a couple properties and execute `startPuzzle()`!
+`SlidingPuzzleView` is a simple view written in Swift for implementing a  sliding puzzle.
+Create a view, set a couple properties and execute. `startPuzzle()`!

 ## Usage